-Empathic Discipline is a model of behavior management based in empathy, self-reflection, and connectivity.
+Empathic Discipline is a model of behavior management based in empathy, self-reflection, and connectedness.
 (It may be useful to read my post about empathy before continuing this one).
-While punitive discipline can be effective, it often breeds resentment and can damage or weaken relationships.
-Instead of setting yourself up as an adversary, I suggest making use of human empathy in two ways to help children regulate their own behavior with you in a beneficent coaching role.
+While punitive discipline can be effective in increasing obedience, it often breeds resentment and can damage or weaken relationships.
+Instead of setting yourself up as an adversary, I suggest making use of human empathy in two ways to help children regulate their own behavior with you in a benevolent coaching role.

 Here’s an example:

 Angry kids often lash out physically.
 Most adults, and myself long ago, will take the kid’s hand and say in a stern voice, “No!
 We don’t hit!”
 Or something to that effect.
 They might even impose a punishment for such violent behavior.

 In Empathic Discipline we use a totally different approach.
 If a child hits me now, I look at the child, showing hurt on my face, and say, “Ow.
 You hurt me just now.
 Did you realize that it hurts when you do that?”

 This response uses empathy in both ways because it requires the adult to reject a harsh response and deliberately use a gentle and vulnerable tone, while also appealing to the child’s desire to be kind and not hurtful.

 What I particularly like about this response is that it puts the responsibility on the child to make the decision about his or her own actions.
 And the decision will be based on their desire to maintain positive relationships with the people they love.
 Instead of a threat of punishment inflicted by the adult, we warn of an inevitable weakening of the relationship as a result of the child’s choices.
 In addition, the language and tone used convey that the parent is not interested in threatening with this weakening, but rather hoping to strengthen the relationship with empathy.